 Click Add Assessment and the assessment type is set up.

-Where to enter Marks and How to Report on Simple Assessments
+Where to enter Marks in Simple Assessments

 Once you have set up your assessments, you will find a single markbook under My Subjects.
 This means in future there is no need to set up individual assessment classes, and anyone with Teacher user role can access the single markbook here:

 This is where data is entered for each assessment type created, with the subjects and checkpoints configured as part of that assessment setup.
 Each Checkpoint entry point allows you to copy over the figure from the previous Checkpoint, or you can individually select marks for students and then bulk fill gaps with a particular mark for ease of data entry.
 If a mark is entered accidentally, click on Undo in order to remove (delete) the mark.
 It is currently not possible to bulk delete a mark assigned to the class, but will need to be individually removed next to each student.

 NOTE: Student Targets are entered in the Simple Assessment Markbook.
 Select the Assessment Type, Year Group and Class, and from the Checkpoint dropdown choose 'End of Year Targets' or 'End of Key Stage Targets'.